Disclaimer: Naruto does not belong to me. Not even a little bit.

 It had been roughly a year and a half since I had been reborn.
 A rough year - a year where I discovered just what happened to me and who I was.
 A year of mourning, of raging at the events, of acceptance of the circumstances, and of subtle adaption.
 I was a quiet child, and I knew it unsettled some people.
 I did not speak, not only because I didn't fully understand the language, but because I couldn't find anything to speak about.
 For the first portion of my new life, I was sullen and moody, disliking the circumstances, and it was because of that, that I stubbornly refused to utter a sound.
 However, that only lasted a couple of months before I was forced to accept the situation and devise a plan on what to do.

-I still didn't speak, but this time because I just didn't see reason to.
+I still didn't speak, but this time because I didn't see reason to.
 There was no need to speak, when I could point or gesture to what I needed.
 No need to utter a sound, when I had no real reason to.
-Besides, I would much rather listen to what they said, than put my own two-cents in.
+Besides, I would much rather listen to what they said, then put my own two-cents in.

-I lived with my grandmother and my older cousin.
+I lived with my grandmother, and my older cousin.
 I was technically orphaned.
 My new mother died in childbirth (she was too old to have children) and my new father died two days before my birth.
 Tragic, I suppose, but I didn't know them and I have already mourned my real parents.
 My grandmother was warm and gentle, unminding of my silence.
 She had a twinkle in her eyes, a knowing spark in them, and she treated me as an intelligent individual.
 From what I had seen from her interactions with my cousin, she treated her in the same manner.

 She oozed grace, as well, and at times, I envied her.
 Despite her age, she was still beautiful and blooming with life.
 She had a mischievous side, as well.
 From what I had gathered from gestures and a handful of recognizable words, she was a bit on the wild side at times, and her temper was infamous (apparently).
 Most of time she remained composed and dignified, but there was a fire inside of her.

 My older cousin had a temper, too.
-Her blond hair was tied low in two long pigtails, and her warm chocolate brown eyes had a spark in them.
+Her blond hair was tied low in two long pigtails, and her warm chocolate brown eyes had a fire in them.
 She seemed to love holding me in her lap, playing with my short, chocolate brown hair.
 She wasn't around all too often, and I knew it was because she was busy with missions and her boyfriend, Dan.

 Grandmother seemed to be smirking at me, and I realized it was because I had been lost in my thought too long.
 I shifted in her lap, wiggling about until I was able to crawl out.
 I walked away, casting a huffing expression over my shoulder.
 She laughed heartily, before she followed sedately behind me, moving slowly.
 She never moved fast.
 Once upon time, she might have, but not anymore.